 - The hands and the feet appear large, but the fingers and toes are short and stubby

-- Straightening of the arm at the elbow may be limited, but usually does not keep a patient from doing any specific activities
+- Straightening of the arm at the elbow may be limited, but usually does not keep someone from doing any specific activities

 - Children may develop an excessive curve of the lower back and a waddling walking pattern